AnupamaRajkumar/AnupamaRajkumar/README.md

 ### Hi there 👋!
 I am Anupama and welcome to my GitHub page.
-I am from India and currently, I am an MSc. graduate from Technische Universitaet, Berlin and ELTE, Budapest and I specialise in Autonomous Systems.
+I am from India and currently, I am an MSc. graduate from Technische Universitaet, Berlin and ELTE, Budapest.
+I specialise in Autonomous Systems.

 ### I’m currently learning 🌱
 My interests lie at the intersection of computer vision and machine learning.
 I am keen on topics that involve making sense of the scenes coming from different types of sensors.
 I have as much interest in traditional image processing and computer vision as in deep learning.
 I always marvel at how deep learning is capable of making sense from images but I also believe that, garbage in is garbage out and that's why I love pre-processing the images using traditional methods and algorithms.\